 What is National Insurance in the United Kingdom?
-NI is a system of compulsory payments paid by employers and their employees.
+NI is a system of compulsory payments paid by employers, employees, and other workers.

-NATIONAL INSURANCE: Paying National Insurance Contributions helps provide state funds to benefit those who are unemployed, sick, or retired.
+NATIONAL INSURANCE: Paying National Insurance Contributions helps to provide state funds.

 Most employees pay National Insurance (NI) voluntary contributions.
 They are usually abbreviated to NICs.

 Paying National Insurance helps to secure your entitlement for claiming certain benefits.
-NIC payments start when you reach the age of 16.
+As a rule, NIC payments start from when you reach the age of 16.

-NI payments also help to assure you get the State Pension in later life, providing you have paid enough NICs.
+NI payments also help to assure you get the State Pension in later life.
+That is providing you have paid enough NICs to qualify.

-National Insurance Contributions can be paid by you, or credited to you.
-These are a part of UK taxation laws that take place each tax year.
-The amount of contributions or credits that you have comprises your National Insurance record.
+National Insurance Contributions can be paid by you, or they can be credited to you.
+These are a part of the UK taxation laws that take place each tax year.
+The amount of contributions or credits that you have accumulated shows up on your National Insurance record.

-NATIONAL INSURANCE 2017/18 (NI): What is National Insurance and what does the NI number mean in the United Kingdom?
-Find out how much you pay to HM Revenue and Customs in National Insurance contributions.
-Perhaps more important, why do you need to pay NIC?
+What does the NI number mean and what is National Insurance in the United Kingdom?
+Find out how much you pay to HMRC and why you need to pay NIC.

-MARRIED WOMEN'S STAMP: What are Married Women's Reduced Rate NI Contributions?
-Married women could pay lower rates of National insurance before April 1977.
-Back then, the married women's reduced rate was often called the 'small stamp'.
+Married women and widows could pay lower rates of NICs before April 1977.
+Before the scheme ended, they called the married women's reduced rate National Insurance the 'small stamp'.

-CARER'S CREDIT ALLOWANCE: Caring for someone means you may qualify to claim Carer's Credit.
+Caring for someone means you may qualify to claim Carer's Credit allowance.
 It is a weekly Class 3 National Insurance tax credit used to fill gaps in your National Insurance record.

-NATIONAL INSURANCE CREDITS: There may be times when you cannot make your regular NI Contributions.
-National Insurance credits help build up 'qualifying years' and maintain your National Insurance record.
+What if you cannot make your regular NI Contributions?
+The National Insurance credits help build up 'qualifying years' and maintain your NI record.

-DEFER PAYING NATIONAL INSURANCE: Some employees can defer Class 1 National Insurance payments if they have more than one job.
-As a rule you pay a reduced rate of 2% on your weekly earnings if they are between £157 and £866 in one of the jobs.
+Some employees can defer Class 1 National Insurance payments if they have more than one job.
+As a rule you pay a reduced rate of 2% on your weekly earnings.

 Textphone: 0300 200 3519

-APPLY FOR A NATIONAL INSURANCE NUMBER: This information helps you apply for a National Insurance number?
-You can also find out how to get your first National Insurance number?
+Check how to apply for a National Insurance number.
+You can also find out how to get your first National Insurance number at 16.

-PROOF OF EMPLOYMENT HISTORY: Use this information link to get proof of employment history from HM Revenue and Customs.
-They can supply you with a record of your passed employment.
+You can get proof of employment history from HM Revenue and Customs.
+HMRC will supply you with a record of your past employment.

-This guide explains how Class 1 National Insurance rates and categories work for the current tax year.
+Employee earnings and NI category letters determine the amounts deducted.
+Discover how the National Insurance rates and categories work for the current tax year.

-PAY CLASS 2 NIC: How to pay Class 2 National Insurance if you do not use Self Assessment?
-Those who are self-employed use voluntary Class 2 National Insurance Contributions to help qualify for benefits and the State Pension.
+How to pay Class 2 National Insurance if you do not use Self Assessment?
+Self-employed workers can use voluntary Class 2 National Insurance Contributions instead.